 11. Underground Railroad’s “Reverse”

-While the Underground Railroad is well-known for helping enslaved African Americans flee to the North, a less-known fact is that, before the Civil War, free African Americans in the North were sometimes kidnapped and sold into slavery in the South.
+The Underground Railroad is celebrated for aiding enslaved African Americans in their escape to freedom, yet a darker, lesser-known parallel existed.
+Before the Civil War, free African Americans in the North were often kidnapped and sold into slavery in the South.

 12. The Salem Witch Trials’ Legal Reversals